 Instructions

-- Fry the cakes: Heat oil in a frying pan and cook the fish cakes in batches for 2-3 minutes per side until golden brown.
-Drain on paper towels and serve hot with the relish, sprinkled with peanuts.
+- Cook: Heat the oil in a large non-stick frying pan.
+Fry the fish cakes in batches for about 2 minutes on each side until golden and cooked through.
+Drain on kitchen paper and serve with the dip.